PPI Calculator (Pixels Per Inch)

 PPI = dₒ/dᵢ

-where dᵢ is the diagonal screen size in inches.
+dᵢ is the diagonal screen size in inches.

 You probably noticed that you can also enter the width and height of the display into the PPI calculator.
-You can use these values instead of the diagonal size of the screen and it will internally calculate the length of the diagonal using the Pythagorean theorem.
+You can use these values instead of the diagonal size of the screen, and it will internally calculate the length of the diagonal using the Pythagorean theorem.
 Remember that the aspect ratio must be the same for both, that is the size of the screen and its resolution.

 Dot pitch definition

-The last number that you can find with our calculator is the dot pitch - the distance between two pixels' centers.
+The last number that you can find with our calculator is the dot pitch — the distance between two pixels' centers.
 This is calculated as the inverse of PPI.
-If PPI is a measure of the density of pixels in a given length, dot pitch is the exact opposite: is the distance between two fixed pixels or dots.
-Note that we are using dots and pixels interchangeably but this might not always be the case.
+If PPI is a measure of the density of pixels in a given length, dot pitch is the exact opposite: it's the distance between two fixed pixels or dots.
+Note that we are using dots and pixels interchangeably, but this might not always be the case.

-The dot pitch is somewhat forgotten and its value is mostly not used due to the advancements of modern technology.
+The dot pitch is somewhat forgotten, and its value is mostly not used due to the advancements of modern technology.
 Back in the days when smartphones (and even computer monitors) had resolutions of less than 100 pixels in both the vertical and horizontal direction, the usage of dot pitch was convenient and understandable.

 DPI definition: dots per inch definition

 The PPI definition and the DPI definition are almost the same.
 DPI, as we mentioned before, stands for "dots per inch" and it's analogous to PPI in the sense that they both measure how "grainy" an image is.
 As the name suggests, dots per inch measures the number of points that exist in the length equivalent to

 1 inch on average.
 This value is directly related to PPI for modern digital screens since each pixel corresponds to a dot in the image, but it doesn't always have to be a 1:1 correlation.